How to die in Croatia: Part 1 (What happens right after death)

 Sprovodnica is not required for the transport of urns with ashes of the deceased from abroad to Croatia.
 In this case, you must provide a certificate from the crematorium to the Croatian border crossing.

 Funeral companies usually define the transport costs according to the distance in kilometers.
-The price may vary from 5 kuna to 20 kuna per kilometer.
-In addition to the costs of transport, they separately charge for the clothing of the deceased, basic funeral equipment, and a tin-wooden coffin (~1.000 kuna).
+The price may vary from approximately 66 cents to 2,60 euros per kilometer.
+In addition to the costs of transport, they separately charge for the clothing of the deceased, basic funeral equipment, and a tin-wooden coffin (~135 euros).

 If the funeral company collects the documentation instead of you or does the whole process themselves, they may charge an additional cost or include the cost with transportation.